-Adobe is launching a university faculty research program to promote the understanding and use of data science in the area of marketing.
+Every year, Adobe funds a university faculty research program to promote the understanding and use of data science in the area of marketing.
 Our goal is to encourage both theoretical and empirical development of solutions to problems in marketing and the topics below are just examples of some of the topics of interest to Adobe.
 We are open to releasing anonymized data based on proposed research needs and if the research can benefit from the data.

 Adobe will be providing funding support of up to USD50,000 to North American academic institutions, colleges and universities (under the name of the researchers who submitted the proposal) for each selected research proposal.
 Awards will be in the form of unrestricted gifts to academic institutions, under the names of the researchers who submitted the proposal.
 Topics of interest include, but are not limited to, the following areas: